+Local prevention providers work with schools to provide educators, administrators, and other school staff with evidence-based prevention practices and programs to implement in school settings.
+Contact a prevention provider near you to coordinate a presentation.
 Information on warning signs, addiction, prevention and conversational aids specific to school districts are available under Resources for School Districts.

 Any substance use by minors is considered risky and is a health issue that often goes undetected.
 School physicians and counselors can incorporate screening questions into regular check-ins with students to help identify risk factors early and prevent addiction later in life.
 In New York State, screening related to substance use must be related to professional scope of practice.

 Screening, Brief Intervention and Referral to Treatment (SBIRT) is an evidence-based process to help identify risky substance use patterns of alcohol, tobacco, prescription drugs, gambling, and suicide with the goal of reducing and preventing related health consequences, disease, accidents and injury.